 As a rule, every company has several different levels requiring different reports.
 The higher up in the hierarchy, the more condensed the information needs to be.

 Still, a drill-down to the details needs to be possible on demand.
-This makes it possible to comprehend the consolidated report information in the case of inquiries
+This allows users to comprehend the consolidated report information in the case of inquiries.

 - Decision-makers